makoto/secret_prediction/README.md

 - [x] No left over Ether in the contract
 - [x] Only contract owner can report

+## Open Discussion

+- What should be the behavior if no one made correct choice?

 ## TODO

 - [ ] Submission deadline